davide-castro20/FEUP-LBAW-Wiki/ebd.md

 1. Added an enum to show the purchase state
 1. Fixed a duplicate trigger issue
 1. Added notify_admin trigger and corresponding function; Changed "Trigger" to "Rule" in rule01
+1. Added update_stock_remove_from_cart trigger and function; Changed transaction 1 procedure's name from 'remove_stock' to 'add_to_cart'

 ***
 GROUP2111, 18/04/2021